Dimplektech/Cafe-API-Project/README.md

 # Cafe API Project

 This project is a Flask-based API for managing a database of cafes.
-The API allows users to retrieve information about cafes, search for cafes by location, fetch a random cafe, update cafe details, and add or delete cafes securely.
+The API allows users to retrieve information about cafes, search for cafes by location, fetch a random cafe, update cafe details, and add or delete cafes securely.You can use [Postman](https://www.postman.com/) to test the API endpoints

 ## Features